GIScience/giscience2023/index.md

 Times are preliminary and will be adapted to the conference schedule.

 ## Registration
-Conference attendees interested in participating in the workshop may send an email to christina.ludwig@heigit.org **until 30.06.2023** with a short paragraph explaining their motivation to participate in the workshop.
+Conference attendees interested in participating in the workshop can sign up for the workshop during registration for the conference.
 The workshop is limited to 20 people.

 Participation in the hands-on tutorials requires participants to bring their own laptop and installing the required software prior to the workshop.
 Installation instructions will be sent out at least two weeks before the conference.